regular/ssb-cms/README.md

 :hammer: Work in progress :hammer:

 ssb is used, among other things, as a social network, to share music, to play chess and to collaborate on code.
 There is another, similar but different use case: distributed groups collaborating on curating content.
 This might be teachers collecting learning materials, or a museum organizing content for digital exhibits.
-While ssb's decentralised nature is not strictly needed for this use case, it is still benificial.
+While ssb's decentralised nature is not strictly needed for this use case, it is still beneficial.
 It increases availability, robustness and data reduncany.
 It also provides a lot of building blocks, such as authentication, encryption and replication.

 Collaboratively maintaining a database of content requires manipulating and organizing documents.
 In ssb-cms, these documents are ssb messages (JSON objects) and the organisational structure is a tree.
 The `content.branch` and `content.root` properties are used to form the tree structure, just like threads in the social network.
 Additionally, `content.revisionBranch` and `content.revisionRoot` are being used to be able to mutate (update) documents.
 See [`ssb-sort (reduce branch)`](http://127.0.0.1:7718/%2533PdKt9pNcyNI2O9AdPXa%2BKwaWfvgv%2F6CfpEd5YmOww%3D.sha256/tree/reduce) for details. (link requires `git ssb web` to be running)